Updated April 2025

 Q: Is the abortion information shared by PCC-affiliated centres medically accurate?

 A: Yes.
 The primary resource used by PCC-affiliated centres is the “Pregnancy Options Guide,” a medically accurate and evidence-informed booklet.
-This resource has been reviewed by 80 specialized practitioners, including perinatal nurses, family physicians, obstetricians-gynaecologists, medical ethicists, psychiatrists, psychologists, and social workers from across Canada.
+For accuracy and accountability, 80 specialized practitioners in Canada have reviewed the Pregnancy Options Guide, including perinatal nurses, family physicians, obstetrician-gynaecologists, medical ethicists, psychiatrists, psychologists, and social workers.

-A: Post-abortion stress is not a myth.
-Pregnancy care centres respond to hundreds of women every year who voluntarily seek help for negative post-abortion emotions.
-Many women look for a safe place to speak about their feelings, and pregnancy care centres provide such a place.
+A: Yes.
+Pregnancy care centres respond each year to women who voluntarily seek support for mental or emotional challenges following an abortion.
+Emotional responses to abortion vary widely.
+Some women look for a safe place to speak about their experiences and feelings, and pregnancy care centres provide a confidential and supportive environment for those who desire that support.

 Q: Are you pro-life or anti-abortion?